Israel – Norway Tax Treaty

 Israel – Norway relations

-Israel and Norway established their diplomatic relations in 1950, a year after Norway officially recognized the state of Israel.
-Both nations regularly hold political consultations and are committed to working together on trade, science, innovation, and development.
-Furthermore, both countries have entered into significant bilateral agreements, highlighting the positive diplomatic and friendly relationship between the two nations.
-As an example, the Agreement on Agricultural Products was signed by countries on November 2018.
+Israel and Norway established diplomatic relations in 1950.
+Both nations regularly discuss politics and are committed to working together on trade, science, innovation, and development.
+Furthermore, both countries have entered into significant bilateral agreements, highlighting the positive diplomatic and friendly relationship between the two nations, such as the Agreement on Agricultural Products.

 Details about Israel’s embassy in Norway